fallingcat/HomebrewGPU/README.md

 Primitive Unit stores the raw data of all primitives of a scene.
 It accepts the query from ray core and output the related primitive data to ray core.

 ### [Ray Core](/doc/RayCore.md)
 Ray core process one thread to output the final color of the pixel.
 It accepts the thread from thread generator or reflection/refraction ray.
 It is a 3 stages pipeline, surface, shadow and shade stage.
 Multiple threads can be processed in ray core at different stages.
+The design of Ray Cores is scalable so you can use configuration to increase the number of ray cores to increase the throughput.

 ### Frame Buffer Writer
 This module is reponsible for cache the output of ray cores and write the pixel data to the frame buffer.
 It uses 8 sets of 16-pixel wide cache to store the output of ray cores.
 Some threads with reflection/refraction take longer to get the final color so this module will wait util all threads in one cache set are finished then write the data to the frame buffer.